 It’s still important to ensure they have heard the message and understood what was said before they leave the office.
 Even though they may seem to be calmly accepting the redundancy news, inform them of the outplacement support that will be available to them.

-After delivering bad news, it’s tempting to keep out of the way.
+After you tell people their role is redundant it’s tempting to keep out of the way.
 However your remaining staff are likely to be feeling upset about the redundancies and have questions for you, so keep your door open.
 Be visible and answer their concerns where you can, to reassure them that they can approach you with questions.

 If you can, follow up with the former employee after a couple of days even if they say they are fine.
 Provide them with a hard copy of the details of the outplacement support provided, remind them of these career transition services and make sure they know how to access them.